Qazmkl/BLC-old-/README.md

 - Made in Eclipse
 - Uses Selenium (remember to reference them in project)
 - Runs an IE webdriver (remember to fix path for your machine)

+# v0.2
+- Runs on IE, Chrome, and Firefox
+- Runs on a single page or entire domain (scan at your own risk)
+- Saves results in Excel file within a created folder
+- Can take screenshots (remove comments) and saves in folder